Covid Safe Measures Make Maldives Top Traveller Destination for 2021

 A Maldives national vaccination programme is also underway for citizens and foreigners living in Maldives over the next six months.
-Now one fourth of the population is already vaccinated against COVID-19.
+Now one-fourth of the population is already vaccinated against COVID-19.

-If you are thinking of visiting the Maldives, here’s what you need to know before you leave your home country, on arrival to Maldives and on departure at the end of your stay…
+If you are thinking of visiting the Maldives, here’s what you need to know before you leave your home country, on arrival to the Maldives and on departure at the end of your stay…

 For more details, visit the Ministry of Tourism website www.tourism.gov.mv.

 After a first national lockdown in March last year, Maldives borders reopened to travellers on July 15, and visitor numbers have steadily increased.
-Maldives even welcomed record numbers of private flights in the final months of 2020.
+The Maldives even welcomed record numbers of private flights in the final months of 2020.

 Commercial flights are resuming, with routes currently operated by a number of airlines and more to follow.

 And if you need help planning your trip, Tropical Paradise has launched a new app where you can browse and compare all the resort islands of the Maldives with contact details.
-The “Maldives Resort Directory” app allows you to search resorts, room categories, resort facilities and activities.
+The “Maldives Resort Directory” app allows you to search resorts, room categories, facilities, and activities.
 It also provides airport and transfer information, travel news and more.
 Find it in Android and iTunes app stores.

 With all of these Covid measures in place, visitors can relax and enjoy the wonders of the Maldives.
 The tropical paradise you’ve been dreaming of awaits.